The infinity-category of stabilized Liouville sectors: Introduction

-Finally, by now we know that we should equip our Liouville sectors tangential structures to, for example, construct invariants over different base rings.
-(Without a trivialization of $\det(TM)^{\tensor 2}$, for example, $\cW(M)$ is 2-periodic.)
-We prove in this work that everything stated above is true in the setting where our sectors are equipped with tangential structures.
+Finally, by now we know that we should equip our Liouville sectors with tangential structures to, for example, construct invariants over different base rings.
+(Without a trivialization of $\det(TM)^{\tensor 2}$, for example, $\cW(M)$ is not $\ZZ$-graded.)
+We prove in this work that all the results stated so far have analogues in the setting where our sectors are equipped with tangential structures.
 Let us make this precise.

 Fix $E_\infty$-spaces $B'$ and $B$, and fix $E_\infty$ maps $B' \to B$ and $BU \to B$.
 Then for any Liouville sector $M$, by virtue of its natural map to $BU$ classifying the compatible-with-symplectic-form complex tangent bundle, we may ask for a $B'$-reduction of its $B$-tangential structure.